iregon/ArduinoDoc/README.md

  */
 ```

-Attention: function without at least a description will be ignored.
+<b>Attention: function without at least a description will be ignored.</b>

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.